jjvaz25/ga-projects/unit1/unit1-JonathanR/README.md

 > Hi Wolf, let's play a game
 - If you call WH by 'Wolf' he will suggest a game, if you call it something else it would respond with a question

-> My favorite vacations spot is [Instert place]
+> My favorite vacations spot is [Instert city]
-- If you tell hubot your favorite vacation spot it will
+- If you tell hubot your favorite vacation spot and it matches a city from an array of spots, it will tell you that it wants to visit, otherwise it will add it to its fav list

 > Random wolf gif
 - WH will select a random wolf gif from an array made up of 6 gif links from GIPHY